1 July 2020

 The application is the largest to date for Grosvenor’s Strategic Land division, which aims to have a portfolio of at least 30,000 homes by 2023.

 Silvia Lazzerini, Project Director for Strategic Land at Grosvenor Britain & Ireland, commented: “This application is the result of extensive dialogue with the community, council and stakeholders to make sure we understood and listened to local priorities and shaped our masterplan around them.
-The Oxfordshire Garden Village presents a fantastic opportunity to deliver the homes that the area needs.
+Salt Cross presents a fantastic opportunity to deliver the homes that the area needs.
 It is also a chance to set a new benchmark for what a sustainable, deliverable development at scale can look like.

 “From the outset our vision has been to create a new community which respects the natural environment - a place where people and nature can not only live alongside one another, but actually thrive together.
 This outline masterplan is an early step on that journey to establish a neighbourhood that will grow and strengthen over time.”